AhilanPonnusamy/LLM-and-AppModernization/README.md

 # LLM-and-AppModerization

+## Detailed explanation of this POC is provided in this [blog](https://medium.com/@ahilanp/part-ii-poc-beyond-the-buzz-highlighting-the-impact-of-ai-in-modernizing-application-ff0c1e8efb87) ##

 This comprehensive guide provides step-by-step instructions for configuring and running Llama2 on a MacBook.
 While tailored for macOS, the instructions are adaptable for Windows machines as well.
 The following is the sysem specification that I used for building this project, I do believe a lower configuration will work just fine.